abhijitchaudhari1/packer/README.md

   2. Make sure that the name of your actual ISO file and the name mentioned in the  packer-template is same
   3. Change **ssh_name**, **ssh_pass** and **hostname** varible in the packer-template.json file or while running packer provide varibles with **-var "KEY=VALUE"**.
   4. Run **packer validate packer-template.json** from packer directory.
 	      You should see
 	      Template validated successfully.
-  5. Now run **"packer build packer-template.json"** if varibles are changes inside the packer-template.json file else  run this **packer build packer-template.json -var "ssh_name=YOUR_SSH_USER" -var "ssh_pass=YOUR_SSH_PASSWORD" -var "hostname=YOUR_HOSTNAME"**.
+  5. Now run **"packer build packer-template.json"** if varibles are changed inside the packer-template.json file else  run this **packer build packer-template.json -var "ssh_name=YOUR_SSH_USER" -var "ssh_pass=YOUR_SSH_PASSWORD" -var "hostname=YOUR_HOSTNAME"**.